 Below is a brief introduction to some commonly used classic Chinese roofs in residential dwellings, public buildings and garden structures.

 Overhanging Gable Roof

-The overhanging gable roof is the most common residential roof type in south of Yangtze River where the climate is humid and warm.
+The overhanging gable roof is the most common residential roof type in the south of the Yangtze River where the climate is humid and warm.
 The wide eaves are designed to keep the upper parts of the timber structure from the rain.

 Flush Gable Roof

-The flush gable roof is the most common residential roof style used in north of Yangtze River where the climate is relatively cold and dry.
+The flush gable roof is the most common residential roof style used in the north of Yangtze River where the climate is relatively cold and dry.

 Roof with High Firewalls